Email has been and continues to be an absolute workhorse for marketers.

 But there’s an issue that all email marketers must contend with and that’s falling into the dreaded black hole that is the spam folder.

 Return Path’s 2020 Deliverability Benchmark Report discovered that an average 8 percent of all commercial emails in the United States wind up as spam.

 And let’s be honest.
-An email is almost always a goner at the point.
+An email is almost always a goner at this point.

 I mean how many people are actually going to take the time to sift through their spam folder to see if maybe, just maybe your email was inadvertently diverted there?

 My guess would be zero.

 This is hugely problematic because the average open rate is only 32 percent and even lower for certain industries.